 8. Strawberry Corn Snake

-Strawberry Corn snakes are one of the cutest snakes in the world that can grow between 5 to 6 feet in total length.
+Strawberry Corn snakes are one of the cutest snakes in the world and can grow between 5 to 6 feet in total length.
 These snake species originate from the regions of New Jersey, South Florida, Louisiana, And Parts Of Kentucky.
 Female species of strawberry corn snakes can lay eggs between 10 to 30 eggs at once.
 The avarage lifespan of these snake species in captivity is between 20 to 25 years, however, they require good care.
 These species can thrive in a variety of different ecosystems from woodland areas to marshy bogs.

 Also Read: A List Of 15+ Fishes With Big Lips